TeachersFirst - What's Popular

 In the Classroom

 Bookmark this site for your use and for student use on classroom computers.
 Make it easy to find sites with tutorials by creating a Padlet, reviewed here, to share with students.
 Use columns to sort tutorials and other helpful sites by topic within your Padlet.
-If you don't find a tutorial that you need, extend student learning by asking them to create their own using Free Online Screen Recorder, reviewed here, or by creating an explainer video using FlexClip, reviewed here.You must be registered and logged in to add items to your favorites.
+If you don't find a tutorial that you need, extend student learning by asking them to create their own using Free Online Screen Recorder, reviewed here, or by creating an explainer video using FlexClip, reviewed here.TeachThought - Teachthought

 Grades